PepsiCo, Inc. (NASDAQ:PEP) Shares Acquired by Wallington Asset Management LLC

-Wallington Asset Management LLC grew its position in PepsiCo, Inc. (NASDAQ:PEP – Free Report) by 0.4% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 78,690 shares of the company’s stock after purchasing an additional 340 shares during the period.
-PepsiCo makes up approximately 2.3% of Wallington Asset Management LLC’s holdings, making the stock its 16th largest holding.
+Wallington Asset Management LLC lifted its position in shares of PepsiCo, Inc. (NASDAQ:PEP – Free Report) by 0.4% during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 78,690 shares of the company’s stock after acquiring an additional 340 shares during the period.
+PepsiCo comprises approximately 2.3% of Wallington Asset Management LLC’s holdings, making the stock its 16th largest holding.
 Wallington Asset Management LLC’s holdings in PepsiCo were worth $13,365,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors have also modified their holdings of the company.
-DHJJ Financial Advisors Ltd. acquired a new position in shares of PepsiCo in the 3rd quarter valued at approximately $25,000.
-LFA Lugano Financial Advisors SA raised its position in shares of PepsiCo by 80.5% in the 4th quarter.
-LFA Lugano Financial Advisors SA now owns 157 shares of the company’s stock valued at $27,000 after purchasing an additional 70 shares in the last quarter.
-Pacifica Partners Inc. acquired a new position in shares of PepsiCo in the 3rd quarter valued at approximately $27,000.
-Life Planning Partners Inc acquired a new position in shares of PepsiCo in the 4th quarter valued at approximately $34,000.
-Finally, VitalStone Financial LLC acquired a new stake in shares of PepsiCo during the 2nd quarter valued at approximately $46,000.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Proquility Private Wealth Partners LLC grew its stake in shares of PepsiCo by 1.1% during the fourth quarter.
+Proquility Private Wealth Partners LLC now owns 5,260 shares of the company’s stock worth $950,000 after purchasing an additional 57 shares during the period.
+Amplius Wealth Advisors LLC grew its stake in PepsiCo by 2.8% in the fourth quarter.
+Amplius Wealth Advisors LLC now owns 2,241 shares of the company’s stock valued at $381,000 after acquiring an additional 60 shares during the period.
+Darwin Wealth Management LLC grew its stake in PepsiCo by 2.7% in the third quarter.
+Darwin Wealth Management LLC now owns 2,345 shares of the company’s stock valued at $397,000 after acquiring an additional 61 shares during the period.
+Sugarloaf Wealth Management LLC grew its stake in PepsiCo by 2.6% in the fourth quarter.
+Sugarloaf Wealth Management LLC now owns 2,420 shares of the company’s stock valued at $411,000 after acquiring an additional 61 shares during the period.
+Finally, Cassia Capital Partners LLC grew its stake in PepsiCo by 1.5% in the third quarter.
+Cassia Capital Partners LLC now owns 4,143 shares of the company’s stock valued at $702,000 after acquiring an additional 63 shares during the period.
 73.07% of the stock is owned by institutional investors and hedge funds.

 PepsiCo Price Performance

-The business also recently announced a quarterly dividend, which was paid on Monday, April 1st.
-Investors of record on Friday, March 1st were given a dividend of $1.265 per share.
+The business also recently declared a quarterly dividend, which was paid on Monday, April 1st.
+Shareholders of record on Friday, March 1st were paid a dividend of $1.265 per share.
 The ex-dividend date was Thursday, February 29th.
-This represents a $5.06 annualized dividend and a dividend yield of 2.99%.
-PepsiCo’s dividend payout ratio (DPR) is presently 77.02%.
+This represents a $5.06 dividend on an annualized basis and a yield of 2.99%.
+PepsiCo’s dividend payout ratio (DPR) is currently 77.02%.

 PepsiCo Company Profile